mtlynch/mtlynch.io/content/posts/digitizing/index.md

 ## Tips for anyone about to try this

-* Capture as much metadata as possible
+* Capture as much metadata as possible during the entire capture process.
-  * Labels on the tapes might turn out to be handy
+  * Labels on the tapes might turn out to be handy.
-  * Keep a record of which clip came from which tape and in what order
+  * Keep a record of which clip came from which tape and in what order.
+  * Make note of any clues about the recording date in the clip.
+* Consider outsourcing the raw capture to professionals.
   * It will be *really* difficult and expensive for you to achieve the same quality capture as a company that does dedicated video digitization
   * That said, I don't recommend EverPresent.
 * Capture as much of the data in an application-agnostic format
   * Clip descriptions, time codes, dates, etc.